Pioneering learning and teaching at Brunel Medical School

 Digital health

 Our digital health curriculum is one of the many ways that our MBBS programme will prepare you for the future of medical practice, both in the UK and globally.
-As well as being a tool to enhance your learning, you will also learn about the use of digital technology in healthcare practice.
+As well as being a tool to enhance your learning, you'll also learn about the use of digital technology in healthcare practice.

 Digital health already pervades every aspect of medical practice, from the doctor-patient consultation, to choosing and interpreting AI-facilitated diagnostic tests, making a diagnosis and prescribing safely.
 Our modern curriculum will equip you with the core competencies to progress in your medical career.